jupyter-book/mystmd/docs/integrating-jupyter.md

 Integrated Jupyter Computation is hot off the press and currently limited to pages that represent complete Jupyter notebooks.
 We are in active development and this feature should be considered `beta` - please help us out [report any issues that you find](https://github.com/executablebooks/mystjs/issues).

-While being able to connect a jupyter based figure or output in any website page to a kernel is still work in progress - but expected very soon.
-The remainder of the docs below are forward looking, watch for the 🚧 icons on headings what are still work in progress.
+Being able to connect a jupyter-based figure or output in any website page to a kernel is still work in progress - but expected very soon.
+The remainder of the docs below are forward looking, watch for the 🚧 icons on headings that are still work in progress.

 ```